August 23, 2010

 New Delhi, Mar 28, 2008 -.
 After 23 years of struggle, a march of survivors toxic leak from the U.S. company Union Carbide in Bhopal, which killed thousands, has taken his protest to New Delhi to demand justice and aid government.

-"We want to bring two issues to the Prime Minister: first, the formation of a committee of medical and rehabilitation care, and two, the initiation of legal action against Union Carbide because so far has not done anything," he told Efe leader expedition, Satirath Sarangi.
+"We want to take two big issues the prime minister: first, the formation of a committee of medical and rehabilitation care, and two, the initiation of legal action against Union Carbide because so far has not done anything," he told Efe leader expedition, Satirath Sarangi.

 The 50 walkers, aged between four and 74, were launched on 20 February in the central Indian city of Bhopal and arrived today, 800 miles later, the Delhi Jantar Mantar observatory.